 During the visit we make brief notes and take photos of relevant items to report back to your landlord.

-The first visit is usually around 4-6 weeks after each tenancy starts, then approximately every 3 months.
+The first visit is usually in the first 2 months after each tenancy starts, then approximately every 3 months.

 All rents are due to be with us on the day of the month when your tenancy started, e.g. if your tenancy started on 4th of the month then the rent needs paying by the 4th of each month.

 Rent should be paid by standing order, which you need to set up with your bank using our banking details which can be found on our Pay page.

 Due to the UK banking system it will be necessary for you to make sure that the full rental amount leaves your bank around 2 days before the due date, to ensure it reaches us on time.

 Please note, we do not collect the rent from your bank by direct debit (as your phone company does).
 A standing order means you are in control by telling your bank exactly what to send us.
 This also means you will need to cancel the standing order at the end of the tenancy, to avoid over paying.

 If your payment is missed you can always pay securely on line.